eminorhan/frontier-accelerate/README.md

 I've observed a ~20% improvement in runtime when I use the `aws-ofi-rccl` plugin, which enables `rccl` to use `libfabric`.
 I provide a shell script here ([`aws_ofi_rccl.sh`](https://github.com/eminorhan/frontier-guide/blob/master/aws_ofi_rccl.sh)) to install this plugin.
 Simply run this script (*e.g.* `sh aws_ofi_rccl.sh`) to install the plugin (the script assumes that your ROCm version is 6.1.3; if you're using a different version, change it accordingly).
 I should note, however, that I found this plugin to be quite unstable: it often causes jobs to fail randomly for mysterious reasons.

 ### Results
+**Update (Sep 6):** Another ~22% improvement in runtime after I upgraded to PyTorch nightly + ROCm 6.2.
+I'm not sure what exactly was responsible for the improvement, but good job AMD!
+After upgrading PyTorch + ROCm, you will have to recompile `aws-ofi-rccl` as well with the new ROCm version (as described above).
+I updated the script to use ROCm 6.2.
+Time per update is now ~61 seconds, and estimated total time to train for 1T tokens on 64 Frontier nodes is now down to **~42 days**!

 **Update (Sep 5):** A further ~20% improvement in runtime with the `aws-ofi-rccl` plugin (see above).
 Time per update is now ~77 seconds, and total time estimated to train for 1T tokens on 64 Frontier nodes is now down to **~53 days**.
 Marchons!

 **Update (Sep 5):** Slightly improved throughput by freeing some memory before the backward pass (inspired by the [torchtitan](https://github.com/pytorch/torchtitan) repo).
 Batch size is now 4 per device, tokens per update is 16.8M, time per update is ~95 seconds, and total time estimated to train for 1T tokens on 64 Frontier nodes is now **~65 days**.